 - Process compliance

-S-1 filings continued to lead in relation to SEC scrutiny.
-Of the total 1,497 comments analyzed in the study, roughly 95%—or 1,424 comments—were directed at Form S-1.
-This represented a substantial increase from a share of 86% in 2019–2020.
+Similar to prior years, Form S-1 filings continued to lead in relation to SEC scrutiny.
+Of the 1,625 total comments analyzed in the study, roughly 92%—or 1,487 comments—were directed at Form S-1 filings.
+This is a slight decrease from a share of 95% in 2020–2021.

-The nature of comment categorization continued to vary among pre- and post-IPO companies.
-Comments related to R&D, process compliance, entity background, and the actual offering remained dominant for S-1 registrants.
-Those related to licensing agreements also came into greater focus this year.
-Information comprehensiveness took center stage, with the SEC requiring registrants to give a complete contextual setting of their operations and programs.
+Similar to the 2020–2021 study, the nature of comment categorization varied among pre- and post-IPO companies.
+Comments related to R&D, entity background, process compliance, and the actual offering remained dominant for Form S-1s, while those related to risk-based disclosures came into greater focus this period.

 Market Capitalization Range

-Over 79% of all Forms 10-K, 10-Q, and 20-F comments were centered on companies with a market capitalization of less than $500 million.
-Of the remaining comments, 6% were directed toward those with market capitalization between $500 million and $1 billion while 15% pertained to those greater than $1 billion but less than $2 billion.
+Over 73% of Forms 10-K, 10-Q, and 20-F comments were centered on companies with a market capitalization of less than $500 million.
+Of the remainder, 10% were directed towards those with market capitalization between $500 million and $1 billion while 17% pertained to those greater than $1 billion but less than $2 billion.

 Smaller companies continued to attract the greatest scrutiny.